 The R2 is a constant resistance and a variable leakage reactance sX20.
 Similarly, the rotor circuit shown below has a constant leakage reactance X20 and a variable resistance R2/s.

-The equation (6) above explains the secondary circuit of an imaginary transformer, with a constant voltage ratio and with the same frequency of both sides.
-This imaginary stationary rotor carries the same current as the actual rotating rotor.
-This makes possible to transfer the secondary rotor impedance to the primary stator side.
+Equation (6) above explains the secondary circuit of an imaginary transformer, with a constant voltage ratio and with the same frequency of both sides.
+This imaginary stationary rotor carries the same current as of the actual rotating rotor.
+This makes it possible to transfer the secondary rotor impedance to the primary stator side.

 Approximate Equivalent Circuit of an Induction Motor

-Putting the value of ZAA’ from the equation (7) in the equation (8) we get
+Putting the value of ZAA’ from the equation (7) in equation (8) we get,

-Total stator current is given by the equation shown below.
+The total stator current is given by the equation shown below:

 The above equation is the torque equation of an induction motor.
-The approximate equivalent circuit model is the standard for all performance calculation of an induction motor.
+The approximate equivalent circuit model is the standard for all performance calculations of an induction motor.